Continuing Education

 These courses are part of the wider Thriving in Ministry Initiative generously funded by

-Lilly Endowment, Inc., Trinity Wall Street, and Iona Collaborative.
+Lilly Endowment, Inc., Trinity Church NYC, and Iona Collaborative.